percona/k8sps-docs/docs/haproxy-conf.md

     Depending on the load balancer of your cloud provider, you may also need setting [haproxy.externaltrafficpolicy](operator.md#haproxy-externaltrafficpolicy) option in `deploy/cr.yaml`.

-There are two ways to set proper addresses with `proxy_protocol_networks` with their pros and cons:
+Here are two ways to set proper addresses with `proxy_protocol_networks` with their pros and cons:{.power-number}

 1. List HAProxy Pod IP addresses explicitly